Dakota0001/DakTank/DTTanks/README.md

-# DakTek
+# DakTank

-This is a battletech based combat mod.
+This is a WWII era tank mod.